 Keratokampos

-Keratokampos (pronounced Keratokambos) is one of the few villages on the south coast of Heraklion region.
-Actually, the village name is (maybe) Kastri, and Keratokambos is the name of the long beach just next to it, but as the buildings appeared both names are interchangeable, as Keratokambos prevails.
+Keratokampos (Keratokambos) is one of the few villages on the south coast of Heraklion region.
+Actually, the village name is (maybe) Kastri, and Keratokambos is the name of the long beach just next to it, but both names are used, as Keratokambos prevails.
 The place has been developing tourism for the last years but it is still far away from the bustle of the north resorts.

 Photos